davidfig/animate/README.md

 <a name="Angle"></a>

 ## Angle
-move object at an angle
+animate object's {x, y} using an angle

 **Kind**: global class
 <a name="new_Angle_new"></a>